 Which of course leads you here!

-Please refer to the below 3 different examples of category’s that externals timbers will generally fall under followed by suggested treatments to restore your timber.
+Please refer to the below 3 different examples of the category’s that externals timbers will generally fall under followed by suggested treatments to restore your timber.

-In almost all instance sanding back your deck to bare timber will give you the the best results when compared to stripping agents but the cost factor and job site surrounds will need to be taken into consideration when making your final decision.
+In almost all instance sanding back your deck to bare timber will give you the best results when compared to stripping agents but the cost factor and job site surrounds will need to be taken into consideration when making your final decision.

 Scenario 1.
 Old deck – No sign of any existing coatings – decking timbers are now grey and has signs off mold/stains from pots etc.